 - Personal contact details, such as your home and business address, phone numbers, email addresses and social media contact information;

-- Information relating to Queen’s University, such as your student number or your employee number with the university;
+- Information relating to Queen’s University, such as your degree information, student number or your employee number with the university;

 - Spousal and family information, such as the name of family members and their connection to Queen’s University;